Skip to content

 JupyterHub / Jupyterlab / Binder

 • WGLMakie should mostly work with a websocket connection.
 Bonito tries to infer the proxy setup needed to connect to the julia process.
-On local jupyterlab instances, this should work without problem, on hosted ones one may need add jupyter-server-proxy.
-See:
+On local jupyterlab instances, this should work without problem.
+On hosted instances one will likely need to have jupyter-server-proxy installed, and then execute something like Page(; listen_port=9091, proxy_url="<jhub-instance>.com/user/<username>/proxy/9091").
+Also see:

 Pluto